noawe-boi/NoahsObsidianSync/Central Park 5 Documentary notes.md

 This was a point argued in the lawsuit by Colin Moore (Korey's Lawyer) but it was not effective.
 (1:26:04)

-Police commisoner talking mad smack saying don't believe a word that these kids say.
+Police commissioner talking mad smack saying don't believe a word that these kids say.
 0:57:20.

 Assuming their guilt even though no evidence was brought forward